ArjanCodes/examples/code_roast_chess/OUTLINE.md

 (`refactoring_ideas/board.py` and `refactoring_ideas/pieces.py`)

 - Now that we have Board and Piece classes, you can use a static method to create instances of them from a FEN string.
 This is much cleaner that doing it in the logic class.

+By removing creation from the logic class, you're essentially separating creation from use, which is a great design principle to follow.
+A design pattern that helps with this is the Abstract Factory.
+If you want to learn more about that design pattern, I've put a link to a video that dives into the details at the top.

 ## Refactor 5: Split out the valid moves functions